Normalization for planar string diagrams and a quadratic equivalence algorithm: Linear-time solution to the word problem in the connected case

 In a map $m$, the cycles of $x$ are called edges of $m$.
 The cycles of $y$ are called faces of $m$.
 The cycles of $xy$ are called vertices.
 The Euler characteristic of $m$ is where $v$ is the number of vertices, $e$ of edges and $f$ of faces.
 A map $m$ is \emph{planar} if $\chi(m) = 2$.

-Any embedding of a multigraph in the plane gives rise to a planar map. \begin{theorem} \cite{jones1978theory} Any two embeddings of a multigraph in the plane are isotopic if and only if the corresponding planar maps are isomorphic. \end{theorem}
+Any embedding of a multigraph in the plane gives rise to a planar map. \begin{thmC}[\cite{jones1978theory}] Any two embeddings of a multigraph in the plane are isotopic if and only if the corresponding planar maps are isomorphic. \end{thmC}